Free Maryland Criminal & Arrest Record Search (All MD Counties)

 Additionally, a centralized records management center is responsible for the many different records in Maryland Annapolis known as the District Court Record Center.8 It’s important to know that this center does not directly work with individuals; instead, someone must contact the Maryland State Archives or the nearest district court to access their records.

-How Do I Obtain a Copy of My Own Criminal Records in MD or Maryland?
+How To Obtain a Copy of Your Own Criminal Records in MD

 Retrieving a copy of criminal records electronically can be done on the Maryland Judiciary Case Search website.
 This website is the primary way most Maryland public search for records and obtains information.